Five Medical Drama Movies to Inspire You for the Next Shift

 This is the true story of Hunter “Patch” Adams, played by Robin Williams, who voluntarily commits himself to a mental institution where he discovers his love of helping people.
 He leaves determined to become a doctor to help people for the rest of his life.
 While at medical school, he finds out that the doctors and staff are cold and unfeeling toward their patients.
 Patch defies authority by helping patients with humor and finding ways to treat patients who are too poor to afford treatment.
 He eventually faces dire consequences for his methods of treatment.

-These five medical drama movies are relatable and touching when viewing them from the perspective of a nurse.
+These five medical drama movies are relatable and touching when viewing them from the perspective of a health care traveler.
 Not only do they show the realities of working in a hospital, but they reveal that most hospital staff want one thing – to care for others.
 Things can get messy along the way to achieving that goal, but that’s where the best stories come from.